I’m publishing this case study for a simple reason:

 They will not.

-Broad searches often still favor brands with more reviews, more authority, more directory presence, and more conventional SEO strength.
+Broad, generic searches still tend to favor businesses with stronger authority signals, more reviews, more visibility, and deeper traditional SEO strength.

-When a website clearly explains what the business really does, who it is for, and what makes it different, AI seems more likely to identify it as a strong fit for the right search.
+When a website clearly communicates what the business really offers, who it is for, and why it is different, AI is more likely to identify it as the best fit for that search.

-That is exactly what I’m seeing across all three businesses at The Ark.
+That is the pattern I am seeing across multiple businesses at The Ark.

 Clarity beats vagueness.